triciasawyer/Reading-notes-401/class-06.md

 ## Basic AUTH

 **What is Basic Authentication?**
-Basic Authentication is a method for an HTTP user agent (e.g., a web browser) to provide a username and password when making a request
+Basic Authentication is a method for an HTTP user agent (a web browser) to provide a username and password when making a request.

 **What properties are necessary in the header of a Basic Auth request?**
-In basic HTTP authentication, a request contains a header field in the form of Authorization: Basic < credentials >, where credentials is the Base64 encoding of ID and password
+In basic HTTP authentication, a request contains a header field in the form of Authorization: Basic < credentials >, where credentials is the Base64 encoding of ID and password.

 **How are username:password in Basic Auth encoded?**
 To give an example, if the browser uses Aladdin as the username and open sesame as the password, then the field's value is the Base64 encoding of Aladdin:open sesame, or QWxhZGRpbjpvcGVuIHNlc2FtZQ==.
-Then the Authorization header field will appear as:
+Then the Authorization header field will appear as, "Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ=="
-Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==

 ## OWASP auth cheatsheet